datastructures-js/heap/README.md

 ```

 ### Symbol.iterator
-The heaps implement a Symbol.iterator makes popping elements iterable.
+The heaps implement a Symbol.iterator that makes them iterable on `pop`.
 ```js
 console.log([...carsHeap]);
 /*